OccultusCaudex/mate-themes-extras/README.md

-mate-themes-extras-3
+mate-themes-extras-4
 ====================

-GTK2/3 themes optimized for GTK3-3.6.x

 The mate-themes-extras package contains a collection of GTK2/3 desktop themes for MATE.
 These themes can change the appearance of application widgets, window borders, etc.
+This package is optimized for GTK3-3.8.x

 Themes:

---Ambiance-blue

---Ambiance-lime

 --Blue-Submarine